Study of Behaviours via Visitable Paths: Ludics in Terms of Visitable Paths

-We recall below a result we proved in~\cite{MQ-CF-LMCS11} that states that a non-empty clique of non-empty paths may give rise to a net of designs.
-Furthermore it follows from proposition~\ref{prop:path_shufflePath} that $\design{R}^\shuffle$ is a set of paths when $\design{R}$ is a net of designs.
-Hence that makes explicit the link between paths and chronicles of a design, and more generally of a net of designs, hence justifies the switch from/to the reading of designs or nets as cliques of chronicles to/from the reading of designs or nets as cliques of paths.
-Thus we say that $\pathLL{p}$ is a positive-ended path {\em of} a net $\design{R}$ whenever $\pathLL{p}$ is in $\design{R}^\shuffle$.
+Finally a {\it design} is a clique of chronicles, or equivalently a clique of paths, satisfying supplementary conditions.
+Formal definitions of coherence relation as well as design are given in annex~\ref{annex:basicLudics}.

-\begin{prop} ~\cite{MQ-CF-LMCS11} Let $V$ be a non-empty clique of non-empty paths based on $\beta$ such that maximal ones are positive-ended and let $V^*$ be the closure by prefixes of $V$.
-The set of chronicles $\fullviews{V^*}$ defined as the union of views of paths of $V^*$ forms a net of designs based on $\beta$. \end{prop}
+We proved in~\cite{MQ-CF-LMCS11} that a non-empty clique of non-empty paths may give rise to a net of designs.
+Furthermore, when $\design{R}$ is a net of designs, the closure by shuffle of $\design{R}$, denoted $\design{R}^{\shuffle}$ is a set of coherent paths (and we say that $\pathLL{p}$ is a positive-ended path {\em of} a net $\design{R}$ whenever $\pathLL{p}$ is in $\design{R}^{\shuffle}$).
+That makes explicit the link between paths and chronicles of a design, and more generally of a net of designs, hence justifies the switch from/to the reading of designs or nets as cliques of chronicles to/from the reading of designs or nets as cliques of paths.